23 Meanings

 Lifting my head

-Looking around inside
+looking around inside

 The island of doubt

-Is like the taste of medicine
+It's like the taste of medicine

 Working by hindsight